axibase/atsd-use-cases/research/la-port/README.md

 metric relative to one another throughout the entire observed period.

 Based on the above diagram, the relative levels of each measured pollutant are shown alongside one another.
-Throughout the observation period, `NOx` pollution is emitted significantly more than the other two metrics combined.
+Throughout the observation period, NO<sub>x</sub> pollution is emitted significantly more than the other two metrics combined.
 Nitrogen oxides most heavily contribute to the reddish-brown smog layer that hangs over Los Angeles and other polluted metropolitan areas.

 ![](./images/LAP_6.1.png)